aws-amplify/docs/docs/lib/datastore/conflict.md

 description: Learn more about how conflict resolution in DataStore is managed and how to configure it.
 ---

-## Setup

-When syncing with AWS AppSync, DataStore updates from multiple clients will converge by tracking object versions and adhere to different conflict resolution strategies.
-The default strategy is called *Automerge* where GraphQL type information on an object is inspected at runtime to perform merge operations.
-You can read more about this behavior and alternatives such as *Optimistic Concurrency* Control and *custom Lambda functions* in the [AWS AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/conflict-detection-and-sync.html).
+When syncing with [AWS AppSync](https://aws.amazon.com/appsync/), DataStore updates from multiple clients will converge by tracking object versions and adhere to different conflict resolution strategies.
+The default strategy is called *"Auto Merge"* where GraphQL type information on an object is inspected at runtime to perform merge operations.
+You can read more about this behavior and alternatives such as *"Optimistic Concurrency"* control and *"Custom Lambda"* functions in the [AWS AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/conflict-detection-and-sync.html).

+## Custom conflict resolution

 To update the conflict resolution strategies navigate into your project from a terminal and run `amplify update api` choosing *Yes* when prompted to change the conflict detection and conflict resolution strategies:

 ```
 amplify update api # Select GraphQL